nicehash/excavator/api/README.md

 # <a name="algorithm-list"></a> algorithm.list

 List all currently running algorithms.
-Each algorithm has a list of workers.
-Each worker is assigned to certain device and has certain speed.

 This method does not take in any parameter.